 CS 523: Research Seminar in Computer Vision and Healthcare

+Welcome to CS 523!
+I'm looking forward to a fantastic quarter ahead, where we'll be reading and discussing medical computer vision papers together.
 This course aims to bring together enthusiasts and interested students in an intimate setting to deeply discuss medical computer vision research.
 As a result, an active presence in each course session and completion of the required assignments is required to pass the class.
-We value open communication, so if you have special circumstances, of course please let me know! :)
+I value open communication, so if you have special circumstances, of course please let me know! :)

 Unless otherwise specified, the assignments due before each class session are the following:

-(2) By 11:59pm PST the day before, post to Canvas at least 5 pre-discussion points regarding the paper; these must be from at least two different categories below.
-Students who signed up to be the Q&A representatives are required to ask their questions to the speaker this week!
+(2) By 5:00pm PST the day before, post to Canvas at least 4 pre-discussion points regarding the paper; these must be from at least two different categories below.

 - A meaty (not just yes/no) question,

 - An insight or analytical comment about the paper,

 - A key finding or contribution of the paper,

 - A concern or constructive comment about the paper,

 - A related paper it reminds you of that you want to share (and why).